tialmachado/tamaudit/README.md

     @post.create(title: "an awesome blog post" )

-Espinita will create an audit by default on creation , edition and destroy:
+Tattletale will create an audit by default on creation , edition and destroy:

     @post.audits.size #=> 1

-Espinita provides options to include or exclude columns to trigger the creation of audit.
+Tattletale provides options to include or exclude columns to trigger the creation of audit.

     class Post < ActiveRecord::Base
       auditable only: [:title] # except: [:some_column]